This website uses cookies to ensure you get the best experience on our website. Learn more

 In the quiet south-east of Tarangire National Park, beside Silale and Lormakau marshes, Oliver's Camp is ...

 ... a lovely tented camp set on a low, sandy ridge.
 It is particularly good for wildlife in the height of the dry season, when the marshes attract huge herds of buffalo, zebra and wildebeest.
-It originally started off as a temporary camp, but was made permanent in 2008.
+It used to have a separate satellite camp, Little Oliver's, close by, but now the two camps are incorporated as one, with a suspension-bridge-style raised walkway linking the two, over an area of dense bush.

 Oliver's Camp is the sister camp to Olakira, Dunia and Sayari, and offers the same good guiding and a friendly bush experience.

-The main area at Oliver's is an open-sided two-storey, wood and thatch structure which looks out into the surrounding bush and is furnished with comfortable leather armchairs, reclaimed dhow-wood tables and campaign furniture.
+The main area at Oliver's Camp on the south side is an open-sided two-storey, wood and thatch structure which looks out into the surrounding bush and is furnished with comfortable leather armchairs, reclaimed dhow-wood tables and campaign furniture.
 We particularly enjoyed the upper storey, complete with its deck giving you an even better vista from where to sit and keep a look out for passing game.
-This all comes together to create a very traditional safari camp, which is stylish but still very authentic.
-Dining is communal, with everyone seated at one long table, so there is a very sociable and friendly atmosphere to the camp.
+This all comes together to create the feel of a camp that is stylish but still very authentic.
+Dining can occasionally be communal, with everyone seated at one long table, but usually tables are separate for each party of guests.

 In front of the mess tent is a firepit, surrounded by directors' chairs, where guests gather before and after dinner to chat about the day and listen to the sounds of the bush.
 Down from the main area, in a secluded, shady spot by a baobab, is a small deck used for private dinners.
 Further down the slope is a large sundowner and breakfast deck looking across the Tarangire River valley.

 There is one special honeymoon tent (#2), with a double-headed shower, and a family tent (#9) that includes an extension with twin beds and a second toilet and basin.
-Two triple tents can also be made up if required giving the camp a maximum capacity of 25 people.
+Two triple tents can also be made up if required giving the camp a maximum capacity of 32 guests.

-The en-suite bathroom is at the far end of the tent, with no partition.
-You'll find a single wash basin set on a heavy wooden table, some space to store your luggage and a flush toilet.
-A door leads out to an open-air rainfall shower which, although designed to look like a bucket shower, is fully plumbed, so there is plenty of hot water.
-The shower is partially enclosed by a wooden fence, allowing you to shower in privacy while admiring the sunset.
+The en-suite bathroom is at the end of the tent, with no partition.
+You'll find double wash basins set on a heavy wooden table, luggage storage space and a flush toilet.
+A door leads out to an open-air rainfall shower, screened by a wooden fence, allowing you to shower in complete privacy while enjoying the sounds and atmosphere of the bush, or contemplating the night sky.

 Oliver's has a range of activities on offer.
-The camp is located in a special wilderness area where walking and fly-camping are allowed, usually on the plains or in the sand river.
+The camp is located in a special wilderness area where walking is allowed, usually on the plains or in the sand river.
 The minimum age for walking is 12.
-There are resident guides who can take you out on shared activities, and both walks and night game drives are available (the latter at extra cost of US$110 per person).
-The camp has recently bought night-vision goggles for their night drives, to add an extra element of excitement.
+There are resident guides who can take you out on shared activities, and both walks and night game drives are available (the latter at extra cost).

 You can also arrange to do a hot-air balloon safari over Tarangire National Park from Oliver's.
 Balloons take off from a launch site near Boundary Hill, and usually drift north.
 You'll need to plan for a 04:30 departure from camp.
 Ask us to help plan this into your stay.